Church's Chicken logo

 Pros

-The initial franchise fee range of $0–$20,000 is well below typical for food & beverage, lowering cash required at signing and leaving more capital available for build-out and working capital.
+The initial franchise fee range is $0–$20,000 (well below typical for Food & Beverage; bottom 5%) - a low entry fee preserves more of your cash for build-out and working capital.

 Cons